 An 8MP front-facing snapper takes care of selfies, while the innards pack in a Snapdragon 801 processor and 3GB of RAM.

 Screen-wise, we're looking at a 5in, 1080p affair, and it's an OLED panel too - a first for the company - which should result in bold colours and true, deep blacks.

-The ceramic model will hit shelves on 24 November, but will be limited to 10,000 models across Europe and India, and will set you back a little more, at £270.
+The ceramic model will hit shelves on 24 November, but will be limited to 10,000 models across Europe and India.

 Somewhat annoyingly, you still need an invite to purchase both versions, with a different invite required for each one.